nyu-pl-fa22/class08/README.md

-That is, when solving the problem of inferring a definition for the function `f` that has the given type, we can solve this problem in logic by proving the validity of the formula corresponding to `f`'s purported type and then translate that proof to a corresponding `OCaml` function.
+That is, when solving the problem of inferring a definition for the function `f` that has the given type, we can solve this problem in logic by proving the validity of the formula corresponding to `f`'s purported type and then translate that proof back to a corresponding `OCaml` function.

 Here is an another example.
 Consider a function `g` of type